patrickballantyne/CARTO-SDSC2022/README.md

 # CARTO-SDSC2022

-Repository for Retail/Geodemographics workshop at CARTO Spatial Data Science Conference 2022 - Columbia University, New York
+This repository is for the Retail/Geodemographics workshop at CARTO Spatial Data Science Conference 2022 - Columbia University, New York.